dili91/shakesperean-pokedex/README.md

 ### Native image execution
 One of the reasons I wanted to use Quarkus for this project is because of its built-in support for native image creation.
-The main advantage of it is that it leverages AOT compilation and almost remove the startup time of the application.
+The main advantage of it is that it leverages AOT compilation and almost eliminates the startup time of the application.
 To do so GraalVM [should be properly configured](https://quarkus.io/guides/building-native-image#configuring-graalvm).

-To create a **native image** run the following ():
+To create a **native image** run the following:

 `./mvnw package -Pnative`